elastisys/compliantkubernetes/docs/ciso-guide/sbom.md

 ## SBOM

-Given the above, we publish our SBOM for each version of Compliant Kubernetes at <https://github.com/elastisys/compliantkubernetes-apps/blob/main/docs/sbom.md>.
+Given the above, we publish our SBOM within the scope of the [Compliant Kubernetes layer](../architecture.md#level-3-individual-components) for each version of Compliant Kubernetes at <https://github.com/elastisys/compliantkubernetes-apps/blob/main/docs/sbom.md>.

 If desired, we can share internal documents on how we assessed the suitability of each component.